Samantha7295/Radio-Boombox/README.md

 # 🎶 90s Music Player 📻

 Welcome to the 90s Music Player!
 This web-based music player lets you relive the golden era of the 90s by tuning into various 90s radio stations.
-Enjoy the nostalgic vibes with our interactive boombox design! 🎛️✨
+Enjoy the nostalgic vibes with my interactive boombox design! 🎛️✨

 ## Features 🌟